 It is the fifth project in our Ethiopia Well Rehab Program

 Alemba da Town is populated by members of the Arsi tribe (formerly known as the Arussi), one of over 200 “people groups” belonging to the largest tribe in Ethiopia called the Oromo.
 This is also the name of the local language, though people here speak the Arsi dialect of Oromo.
-There has been occasional conflict between the ruling, Amharic speaking, people of Ethiopia, and the Oromo due to differences in language, culture and religion.
+There have been occasional conflicts between the ruling, Amharic speaking, people of Ethiopia, and the Oromo due to differences in language, culture, and religion.

 The local authority of the Arsi tribe—the Gadaa system—is very strong, historically speaking, but has not been allowed to be practiced under various ruling governments.
 Under the Gadaa system, the power to administer the affairs of the tribe and to make laws belong to the people.
 Many representatives come together to make decisions and to create a “check and balance” in their system of rule.

 There is a deep, 91 meter well (nearly 300 feet) in the village that has not worked in over 2 years.
 It is in need of parts, deepening, and a deep well Indian Mark III pump to restore access to clean drinking water.
 The villagers had been happy with the water, its general quality, and taste, so the restoration of the well is the main problem facing the village.

 This project will repair the village well, install a new pump, and train local workers in proper maintenance, care and repair for the well.